Mark Pritchard (musician)

-Mark Pritchard (born 1971) is an English electronic musician, currently signed to Warp.
+Mark Pritchard (born 15 April 1971) is an English electronic musician, currently signed to Warp.
 He has produced a large discography with a constant change of styles and genres, in both solo work under various aliases, and collaborations.

-History
+Pritchard and Tom Middleton formed a record label, Evolution, in 1991.
+The label was eventually discontinued.
+Throughout the 1990s, Pritchard and Middleton worked together under the names Global Communication, Jedi Knights, Secret Ingredients, Link & E621, Reload, and the Chameleon.
+In the late 1990s, he started collaborating with Dave Brinkworth spawning the projects Use of Weapons and Harmonic 33.
+Other collaborative projects include Series 7 with Stephen Horne, Shaft with Adrian Hughes, Vertigo with Danny Breaks, the 28 East Boyz with Kevin Hann, Chaos & Julia Set with Dominic Fripp, Mystic Institute with Paul Kent, Pulusha with Kirsty Hawkshaw, Pritch & Trim with Trim and Africa Hitech with Steve Spacek.

+Pritchard has recorded under aliases including Reload, Link, Harmonic 313, Troubleman, NY Connection, and Roberto Edwardo Turner (The Returner).
+In June 2013, it was announced that he would be retiring his various aliases and using solely his birth name for future releases.

+Early life

 Mark Pritchard was born in Yeovil in Somerset, England in 1971.
 From an early age he listened to a wide range of musical styles, and says when he was 5 his mother would buy him a new 7" record every week.

+Music career

 After spending his school years listening to ska, 2-tone, indie and rock, he eventually became involved in club music, specifically Detroit techno and Chicago house.
 In the clubs of Taunton he came into contact with fellow West Country residents Tom Middleton and Richard D. James.
 Middleton would become frequent collaborator and James would eventually be Pritchard's label-mate on Warp.

 Pritchard and Middleton formed a record label, Evolution (named after one of Carl Craig's tracks), in 1991.
 The label played host to experimental electronica and dance music, including early releases from Matthew Herbert and Danny Breaks, but was eventually discontinued.
-Throughout the 90s Pritchard and Middleton worked together under several guises, Global Communication, Jedi Knights, Secret Ingredients, Link & E621, Reload, and The Chameleon.
-In the late '90s, he started collaborating with Dave Brinkworth spawning the projects Use of Weapons and Harmonic 33.

-Other collaborative projects include Series 7 with Stephen Horne, Shaft with Adrian Hughes, Vertigo with Danny Breaks, The 28 East Boyz with Kevin Hann, Chaos & Julia Set with Dominic Fripp, Mystic Institute with Paul Kent, Pulusha with Kirsty Hawkshaw, Pritch & Trim with Trim and Africa Hitech with Steve Spacek.

-Throughout his career, he has also recorded solo work under various aliases, including Reload, Link, Harmonic 313, Troubleman, NY Connection, and Roberto Edwardo Turner (The Returner).